openedx/edx-django-utils/README.rst

 * `Cache Utilities`_: Includes a RequestCache and a TieredCache.

+* `Logging Utilities`_: Includes log filters and an encrypted logging helper.

 * `Monitoring Utilities`_: Includes Middleware and utilities for enhanced monitoring.
   At this time, supports NewRelic monitoring.